PIPERACILLIN AND TAZOBACTAM- piperacillin sodium and tazobactam sodium injection, powder, for solution

 20 mL

-4. Aseptically withdraw the required volume of reconstituted piperacillin and tazobactam solution from the single-dose vial.
+4. Aseptically withdraw the required volume of reconstituted piperacillin and tazobactam for injection solution from the single-dose vial.
 It should be further diluted to a final piperacillin concentration of between 20 mg/mL to 80 mg/mL (tazobactam between 2.5 mg/mL to 10 mg/mL) in a compatible intravenous solution (as listed above) in an appropriately sized syringe or IV bag.

-5. Administer the diluted piperacillin and tazobactam solution by infusion over a period of at least 30 minutes (a programmable syringe or infusion pump is recommended).
+5. Administer the diluted piperacillin and tazobactam for injection solution by infusion over a period of at least 30 minutes (a programmable syringe or infusion pump is recommended).
 During the infusion it is desirable to discontinue the primary infusion solution.

 Stability of Piperacillin and Tazobactam for Injection Following Reconstitution and Dilution